What is the best foreclosure relief option for unemployed and underwater homeowners?

 Negative equity in the years ahead

-The share of mortgaged homes with negative equity in California decreased slightly to 0.6% in the third quarter (Q3) of 2023.
-However, watch for this number to rise in 2024, as the price decline resumes following Spring 2023’s brief price bounce.
+The share of mortgaged homes with negative equity in California increased slightly to 0.7% in the fourth quarter (Q4) of 2023.
+However, watch for this number to rise through 2024, as the price decline resumes following Spring 2024’s brief price bounce.
 For perspective, a whopping 37% of mortgaged homeowners were underwater at the height of the foreclosure crisis, in 2010.

 As home prices continue to contract over the next two-to-three years, watch for the share of underwater homes to rise rapidly, plunging anyone who purchased with a minimal down payment during 2020-2021 deep underwater.